ropensci/codemetar/README.md

       ],
       "@type": "SoftwareSourceCode",
       "identifier": "codemetar",
-      "description": "Codemeta defines a 'JSON-LD' format for describing software metadata.\n    This package provides utilities to generate, parse, and modify codemeta.jsonld\n    files automatically for R packages.", "name": "codemetar: Generate CodeMeta Metadata for R Packages", "issueTracker": "https://github.com/codemeta/codemetar/issues",
+      "description": "The 'Codemeta' Project defines a 'JSON-LD' format for describing\n  software metadata, as detailed at <https://codemeta.github.io>.
+This package\n  provides utilities to generate, parse, and modify 'codemeta.jsonld' files \n  automatically for R packages, as well as tools and examples for working with\n  'codemeta' 'JSON-LD' more generally.", "name": "codemetar: Generate CodeMeta Metadata for R Packages", "issueTracker": "https://github.com/codemeta/codemetar/issues",
       "license": "https://spdx.org/licenses/MIT",